SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 bungeecord (BungeeCord)
 -----------------------

-Configuration options related for server proxies, such as bungeecord
+Controls how Sponge interacts with server proxies, such as BungeeCord and Velocity.
+Requires that the ``bungeecord`` module is enabled.

 * **ip-forwarding**